Gobie/sbks-vscode-grammar/README.md

 Extended grammar for JavaScript to improve support for SQL development in JS.

+## Installation

+The package is not published to the Marketplace.
+Manual installation is required.

+Download `sbks-vscode-grammar-N.N.N.vsix` file from [Releases](https://github.com/Gobie/sbks-vscode-grammar/releases) and run `code --install-extension sbks-vscode-grammar-N.N.N.vsix`.

 ## Features

 * Syntax highlighting support for SQL inside template strings